Badea-pro/MEAN-MAIN/README.md

 Open the terminal and type 'ng add @angular/material'

-add new file and name it as '.editorconfig' and type inside it
+add new file into Frontend and name it as '.editorconfig' and type inside it
 /
 root = true